 Students Participate in Cutting Edge Research

-Since opening in 1993, the CAT has been involved in groundbreaking projects, including the development and eventual production of Mobile Parts Hospitals that are now deployed in the Middle East to support American soldiers in the field.
-Using these mobile units, soldiers can manufacture replacement parts on demand, reducing the time for repairs and redeployment of vehicles and equipment.
-Units in Iraq, Afghanistan and Kuwait have become invaluable resource for soldiers.
+Since opening in 1993, the CAT has been involved in groundbreaking projects, including the development and eventual production of Mobile Parts Hospitals that were deployed in the Middle East to support American soldiers in the field.
+Using these mobile units, soldiers manufactured replacement parts on demand, reducing the time for repairs and redeployment of vehicles and equipment.
+Units were stationed in in Iraq, Afghanistan and Kuwait and were invaluable resource for soldiers.

 Dr. Ashish Dasgupta, research and development manager at Focus: HOPE was recently quoted about our R&D in LIA Today magazine, "We're applying a modern technology to some old parts that are expensive, and then seeing whether we can squeeze some more life out of them so the government doesn't have to keep spending a huge amount of money to buy new ones."